One of the reactions we received on announcing our decision to sell everything, quit work and travel indefinitely was:

 We had a steady income.
 Enough to buy fancy toys and fill our house full of things we didn’t need.
 Spending the money was starting to feel empty and pointless.

 Leaving honestly didn’t feel like throwing anything away at all.

 I think what people were really worried about was:

 What Were We Going to Do in the Future?

 Everybody asked the same questions.
 Where will we settle down?
 Will we go back to Australia?
 What will we do for money?
-Will James be able to get another job?
+Will Chef be able to get another job?